VolpeUSDOT/SDI_Waze/review/Waze_review.md

 - Road segment based analysis for traffic crashes in Seoul, Korea, in 2010, using geographically weighted regression to account for spatial autocorrelation.
 Discuss conditional autoregressive (CAR) model, but end up using geographically weighted regression.
 Use Moran's I to assess strength of spatial autocorrelation.
 Use AIC to evaluate competing models.

 **@Schultz:2015 Use of Roadway Attributes in Hot Spot Identification and Analysis**

+- Analysis of Utah "hot spots" for crashes, adding detailed roadway attribute layers such as vertical sag and grade to traditional variables such as lane width, number of lanes, shoulder width, and horizontal curvature.
+Use a hierarchical Bayesian Poisson mixture model.
+- Use Bayesian horseshoe method for variable selection.
+This approach can take in a large number of possible variables, and assign a coefficient of zero to those which are unimportant.
+Lasso and ridge regression techniques serve a similar purpose in logistic regression models.
+Once variables were selected, a Bayesian Poisson regression was done on segments, using non-informative priors.
+- Areas where many segments have observed crashes much greater than predicted crashes are considered hot spots.
+A number of specific hot spots are examined in detail.

+**@Xu:2014 Modeling crash and fatality counts along mainlines and frontage roads across Texas: The roles of design, the built environment, and weather**

+- Analysis of Texas highways, using spatial data on traffic, demography, land use,   population and job density, rainfall, income, and education.
+Compare zero-inflated negative binomial, zero-inflated Poisson, and negative binomial models, finding the first preferred.
+- Fully-spatial analysis (e.g., conditional autoregressive analysis) can be intractable for very large data sets, so segment-based analysis is typically used.
+- Use 50-year average rainfall as the weather variable.
+Separate analysis for mainlanes and frontage roads.
+Population density and job densities found to be the strongest predictors of crash counts, along with urbanization.
+Age and income have negative effects; average rainfall slightly positive.

 **@Zeng:2014 Bayesian spatial joint modeling of traffic crashes on an urban road network**